phpsw/phpsw/README.md

 Data
 ----

-Almost all of the data we store in Redis can be considered disposable, the tasks overwrite it all on every run.
+Almost all of the data we store in Redis can be considered disposable, the tasks overwrite most of it on each run.
 This is true of everything except the hash `phpsw:slides`, where Redis is the primary store for this data (Meetup has no way concept of talks or slides).

+As part of processing the data pulled in, we parse event descriptions based on a common syntax used across PHPSW events in order to derive talks, speakers and associated social profiles for each event (or at least the recent ones), and link in any slides we have stored.

-If in the dev env, we parse event descriptions on the fly, based on a common syntax we use across our events, this is so we can derive talks, speakers and assosciated social profiles, as well as link in any slides.
-If in production we do this parsing when the `meetup:import:all` task is ran, so that the parsed data is cached in Redis and simply read when serving requests.
+If in the dev environment, this parsing is done on-the-fly when rendering the page, in production we do it when the `meetup:import:all` task is ran, so that the parsed data is cached in Redis and simply read when serving requests.